SoheilKhodayari/DOMClobbering/domc_wiki/techniques/examples.md

 ## DOM Clobbering Examples

-This section presents a few simple, hands-on examples of DOM Clobbering, capturing the corner-case behaviours of browsers for exploitation.
+This section presents a few simple, hands-on examples of DOM Clobbering, capturing the corner-case behaviours of browsers for exploitation, and will be updated gradually.

 ### Implicit Cast of HTMLAnchorElement to Href String